Travelling Highway 5

+It’s road trip time!
+Pack the snacks, turn on the tunes and marvel at the scenery along the Yellowhead Highway.
 Buckle up and turn on the tunes.
-It’s time for your road trip on the Yellowhead Highway.
+It’s time for your road trip on Hwy 5, also known as the Yellowhead Highway.
 Sprawling ranch land hugs the banks of the North Thompson River in the shadow of the rounded slopes of the Monashee Mountains.
-The mountains encroach on the highway, snuggling up to the shoulders of the road, then splaying out again.
-As you travel north, a winding river comes in and out of view.
-Sometimes it’s on your left, other times on your right.
-Watch the peaks of the mountains morph from gentle mounds covered in ancient timber to jagged peaks capped by glaciers as you travel north.
-Know that each exit off the highway will connect you to recreational wilderness.
+As you travel north, the river snakes back and forth and mountain peaks morph from gentle mounds covered in ancient timber to jagged peaks capped by glaciers.

 The Yellowhead Highway — Wilderness Just a Step Away

-The Yellowhead is the connecting artery between Vancouver, BC and the Canadian Rockies.
-This highway takes you to well-known destinations and is your corridor for easily accessed grand adventures.
-You’ll find stunning panoramic views into the wilds of British Columbia.
-Park your car and get off the asphalt.
-The Yellowhead is the gateway to varied and amazing recreational highlights.
-Come and hike, raft, ski and relax here.
-You may even come face-to-face with wildlife.
+The Yellowhead connects Vancouver, BC to the Canadian Rockies.
+It’s a corridor for accessing grand adventure.
+Get off the asphalt, get out and stand in awe at the panoramic views of the wilds of British Columbia.
+Hwy 5 is your gateway to amazing recreational highlights.
+Hike, raft, ski or just relax and watch for wildlife.
 No matter which exit you take, or which turn you make, an adventure is waiting just off the blacktop.

 Barriere, Lower North Thompson

-This bountiful landscape is cowboy country and they have the recreation to prove it.
-At Jandana Ranch, you can spend your days learning to communicate with horses.
+This bountiful landscape is cowboy country.
+At Jandana Ranch, spend your days learning to communicate with horses.
 Cowboy up during the Labour Day long weekend for the annual North Thompson Fall Fair and Rodeo.

-The rural community of Barriere is in a low, wide valley.
-Vast, green ranches dot the landscape.
-Stop and listen: it’s here where cattle lo and horses whinny with the silhouette of the Monashees’ as a backdrop.
-Burnt and blackened lodgepole pines stand silent as spots of green peek through.
+Barriere lies in a low, wide valley, complete with vast, green ranches.
+Listen to the cattle call and horses whinny in the shadow of the Monashee Mountains.
 Bear witness to the regeneration of our forest from the great fire of 2003.

-Before you leave Barriere stop off at the McLure Wildfire monument for a self-guided interpretive tour.
+Make a stop at the McLure Wildfire monument for a self-guided interpretive tour.
 The monument is for those who helped battle the great blaze and rebuild this resilient, small-town community.

 Clearwater and Wells Gray

-As you move north, past Clearwater, rounded, smooth mountains encroach on the highway.
-Clearwater is the gateway to Wells Gray Provincial Park.
-It is home to more waterfalls and wilderness than most people can ever imagine.
+As you move north along Hwy 5, past Clearwater, rounded, smooth mountains encroach on the highway.
+Clearwater is the gateway to Wells Gray Provincial Park and home to more waterfalls and wilderness than most people can envision.

-Turn off the Yellowhead to access the Park, some 35 kilometres (22 miles) along the Clearwater Valley Road.
-Dense forests come into view.
-The trees are thick and robust because their proximity to the ancient inland rainforest of this region.
-The accessible walking trails from the main roads will lead you into a mystical rainforest where you can hike the Rim Trail to famous Helmcken Falls.
-There are also several other waterfalls here for you to enjoy.
+Drive 35 kilometres (22 miles) along the Clearwater Valley Road for park access.
+As you drive along, dense forests come into view.
+The accessible walking trails from the main roads lead into a mystical rainforest where you can hike the Rim Trail to famous Helmcken Falls.
+There are over 40 waterfalls here for you to enjoy.

-You may also choose to venture along the rustic Trophy Mountains.
-It’s a feast for your eyes as the wildflowers paint the inclines.
-Those bound for water-filled expeditions can raft the legendary Clearwater River and perhaps then set your canoe into the soothing waters of Murtle Lake.
+Take the time to explore Trophy Mountains.
+In the spring and summer wildflowers paint the inclines.
+Those bound for water-filled expeditions can raft the legendary Clearwater River.
+For something quieter, launch your canoe into the soothing waters of Murtle Lake.